 When I moved to Tokyo, I was lucky that I already had several friends in the city to help me settle down.
 I had a lot of opportunities to learn Japanese greetings, basic phrases, and colloquialisms from them.

 Meanwhile, some of my classmates came to study abroad in Japan with almost no Japanese-language knowledge or skills.
 This is understandable because most of us are taking degree programs that are taught in English anyway.
 However, even if the course you will be taking is in English, learning basic, everyday Japanese language is still very important in preparing to study abroad in Japan.

 For example, knowing how to read and write Hiragana and Katakana (collectively referred to as “kana”) before moving to Japan will already take you far.
 With consistent practice, you can actually learn reading and writing these kanas in just two to three weeks.

 It doesn’t matter if you are reading and writing very very slowly.
 This is normal.
 You are still growing your vocabulary, hence your mind cannot predict what it is reading so it is really taking time to read each and every letter.
 This is similar to how slowly you read even in your own mother tongue if you are seeing a new word, or when you are reading a really old book or a complex text with a lot of long words and unusual phrases that you don’t encounter in everyday life.
-What matters is that if you can read the kanas, you’re already one step closer to understanding the world around you once you move to Japan.
+What matters is that if you can read the kanas, you’re already one step closer to understanding the world around you once you start your studies abroad in Japan.

-More importantly, you could make friends more easily and gain access to Japanese culture, allowing you to make the most of your study abroad experience.
+More importantly, you could make friends more easily and gain access to Japanese culture, allowing you to make the most of your study abroad in Japan experience.
 I also worked as a teacher and an educator in my own country, so I hope that these tips will help you as you embark on your language learning journey!

 Mindset: Know your motivation to study abroad in Japan